bcgov/sso-keycloak/wiki/Alerts-and-Us.md

 Here's an overview of our Service Levels and Metrics on our acknowledge and response times:

 ## Service Levels
 We often get questions about our Service Level Agreement and over the years we've come to realize the answer is not that simple.
-This an attempt to plain language our Service Levels, other systems that impact our SLA as we are a subset of a larger system, our approach to keeping systems stable and reliable, and our future thinking.
+This is an attempt to use plain language to explain our Service Levels, other systems that impact our SLA as we are a subset of a larger system, our approach to keep system stable and reliable, and our future thinking.

 ## What is our Service
 Our service, the Pathfinder SSO ensures that our Keycloak server acts as an [Open ID Connect OIDC](https://openid.net/connect/) based Identity Provider, mediating with an enterprise user directory or 3rd-party SSO providers for identity information and applications via standards-based tokens and identity assertions.

-Specifically, we make use of the RHBK 26.0.9
+Specifically, we make use of the RHBK 26.2.5

 **Other systems we rely on**